kverhun/distributed-log/README.md

 Inconsistency can be generated most efficiently when multiple messages with w=1 are passed.
 Then, 5-10 seconds delay on secondaries allow to observe different set of messages.

+Main logic is located in [src/ReplicatedLogApp/ReplicatedLog.cpp](src/ReplicatedLogApp/ReplicatedLog.cpp) in `main()` function.

+1. Server is setup
+2. POST and GET handlers are set to handle corresponding requests

+Replication is run on POST request:
+1. Message is parsed (write concern or ID is read)
+2. For secondary node - random delay
+3. Message is appended to in-memory message storage
+4. Messages are sorted by ID to maintain order
+5. For master node:
+    - replication is triggered for each registered secondary
+    - waiting until write concern is fulfilled
+    - when write concern is fulfilled, other pending replications are moved to "backlog" to finish in background
+    - all finished replications are cleaned up
+6. Acknowledgement is returned

 ### Usage example:

 ```sh